Jhonatan-GS/residex/WORKSHOP_GUIDE.md

 git checkout -b feature/your-feature-name
 ```

+---

-### 2. Choose Your Feature
+### Step 2: Choose Your Feature

-Here are some ideas, or come up with your own:
+Pick one of these ideas, or come up with your own:

 | Feature Idea | Description |
 |--------------|-------------|